NCEAS/metacat/docs/user/metacat/source/install.rst

 PostgreSQL Database
 ...................
 Currently Metacat only supports PostgreSQL_.
-Please choose from PostgreSQL 8, 9, 10 or 11 -
-we recommend selecting a newer release.
+We recommend installing PostgresQL 14. we recommend selecting a newer release.
 To install and configure PostgreSQL_:

 1. If you are running Ubuntu_/Debian, get PostgreSQL by typing: